Fa2y/NetMiniProject/README.md

 ## How It Works

     - launch server `python3 server.py`
-    - connect on the defined HOST and PORT in the server file `ncat HOST PORT`
+    - launch the client with `python client.py`

 ## Functionalities